Climb slopes dense with creeper-festooned trees on the track of Mountain gorillas, golden monkeys and forest birds.

-Bwindi Impenetrable Forest National Park is at the heart of gorilla trekking in Uganda.
-However the number of visitors are drastically limited to avoid too much disruption and over-habituation.
+The number of visitors to the Bwindi Impenetrable Forest National is drastically limited to avoid too much disruption and over-habituation.
 Booking up to a year ahead is not uncommon.
-And chimpanzees, black and white colombus monkeys and golden monkeys also make Bwindi their home.
-Plus at least 25 endemic bird species.

 This south-west corner of Uganda is one of the most rewarding safari destinations from an eco-tourism perspective.
 As the local communities around Mgahinga National Park and Bwindi National Park benefit hugely from visitors, who come to walk with local guides in search of the gorillas.
 And this in turn helps to preserve the fragile ancient rainforest habitats of Uganda.